-Take advantage of the season with these Thanksgiving STEM activities.
+Take advantage of the season with these Fall and Thanksgiving STEM activities.
 The supplies listed for these projects are probably already sitting around your house, waiting to be used.
-From making fresh butter in a jar to building candy corn catapults, you will have plenty to keep your kids busy, especially during Thanksgiving break.
+From making fresh butter in a jar to leaf chromatography with fall leaves, you will have plenty to keep your kids busy, especially during Thanksgiving break.

 You could also set up an area for all of the kids on Thanksgiving day where they can conduct science experiments, build candy structures, or make an apple volcano.
 Set out supplies for a few different activities and find out just how fun STEM activities can be for kids of all ages.